sscardapane/reprodl2021/README.md

     ```python
     {'stages': {'train': {'accuracy': 3.5847707}}}
     ```
-3. We add few lines to save the chosen metric in the json file: i) we use the trainer instance to access the "logged metrics" dictionary and extract the training loss; ii) we extract the scalar value from a 0-dim tensor saved in the gpu; iii) we save in the summary.json the metric value.
+3. We add few lines to save the chosen metric in the json file: i) we use the `Trainer` instance from PyTorch Lightning to access the "logged metrics" dictionary and extract the training loss; ii) we extract the scalar value from a 0-dim tensor saved in the GPU; iii) we save in the summary.json the metric value.
     ```python
       accuracy = trainer.logged_metrics['train_loss'].data.cpu().numpy().reshape(1)[0]